intermine/im-docs/docs/database/database-building/post-processing/index.rst

 make-spanning-locations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create a Location that spans the locations of some child objects.  eg. create a location for Transcript that is as big as all the exons in it's exons collection.
-One new location will be created for each possible Location.object - Transcript->Chromosome, Transcript->Contig etc.
+Create a Location that spans the locations of some child objects.
+Creates a location for Transcript that is as big as all the exons in its exons collection and a location for gene that's as big as all the transcripts in its transcripts collection.

+*Should I use it?* Only if you don't have locations for Genes or Transcripts loaded from another source.

 Overlapping and Flanking Features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~